 Ph.D, American Studies, Yale University, 1977

-Bryan Wolf’s scholarly interests combine Art History; American literary and cultural studies; early modern studies; and perceptual practices in the trans-Atlantic world of the eighteenth century.
+Bryan Wolf’s scholarly interests combine Art History, American literature, visual culture, cultural studies, and seventeenth-century Dutch art.
 His first book, Romantic Re-Vision: Culture and Consciousness in Nineteenth Century American Art and Literature, explored antebellum American art through a post-structuralist and post-Freudian lens.
 His study of seventeenth-century Dutch painting, Vermeer and the Invention of Seeing, argued for the role of early market culture in the construction of modern ways of seeing.
 He has co-authored a textbook on American art, American Encounters: Art, History, Culture, and is currently working on a book titled Hidden Histories, an exploration of the ways that three artists have responded in unconventional and often subversive ways to the historical events that have shaped their worlds: Philip Guston and the Holocaust, Martin Puryear and the Civil Rights Movement, and William Kentridge and South African apartheid.
 While at Stanford, Wolf served as the Inaugural Co-Director of the Stanford Arts Initiative, and the Stanford Institute for Creativity and the Arts.

 “Reflections on Teaching American Art History,” Roundtable on Pedagogy: Jules Prown, Panorama 2.1, Summer, 2016 (e-journal)